energyaspects/capacitor-plugin-swipe-back/README.md

 ### 3.0.5
 - Added support for auto-registration with Swift Package Manager (SPM) via the CAPBridgedPlugin protocol
+- Updated package name in Package.swift to align with EnergyAspects naming conventions
 - Plugin can now be used without manual registration in PluginRegistration.swift when using SPM

 ## Install